fwilleke80/com_audioarchive/docs/user/configuration.md

 - **Ratings** controls whether Like/Dislike voting is enabled and who may vote.
 - **Playlists** enables browser-local playlists and controls playlist-table colours.
-- **Sound Boards** enables the Sound Board, pad count, play recording, polyphony, and optional pad colours.
+- **Sound Boards** separates general options from styling.
+General options enable the Sound Board, set pad count, play recording and polyphony, and independently enable the chromatic sampler.
+Styling controls optional pad colours.

+Disabling the Sound Board hides its page and all **Add to Sound Board** actions.
+Disabling Playlists also removes Sound Board-to-playlist conversion.

 ## Storage